morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

 ---
 layout: post
-title:  "Compose functions with Scalaz Kleisli"
+title: Kleisli you say?
+That sounds bad!
+Is it contagious?
 date:   2020-07-28 09:40:00 +0200
 categories: Scala Scalaz Kleisli Example
-subtitle: What on earth is a Kleisli and could I use it for something?
+subtitle: "Composing functions with Scalaz Kleisli"
 background: '/img/new_york8.jpg'
 ---